stampchain-io/btc_stamps/README.md

 This code was conceived based on the meta-protocol design created by Mikeinspace ([Bitcoin Stamps Github](https://github.com/mikeinspace/stamps)) in Feb 2023 by Reinamora137.
-This code has served as the basis for all thins Stamps since inception.
+This code has served as the basis for all things Stamps since inception.
  See also [Bitcoin Stamps Initial Commit](https://github.com/mikeinspace/stamps/commit/a04461c541cd3eb3c0fcc59eff0f16c24911c014)

 Much of the history of Bitcoin Stamps can be seen in this chat: [Bitcoin Stamps Telegram](https://t.me/BitcoinStamps)